 - Spread that ube halaya on top of the dough

-- Sprinkle brown sugar on top of the ube halaya.
+- Combine brown sugar and cinnamon and sprinkle on top of the ube halaya.

 - Roll it up into a log.